Why CBCT Cone Beam 3D Xrays are Necessary for Implants and Removal of Wisdom Teeth

 - Where associated cyst or other pathology is evident.

-In conclusion, CT and CBCT scans not only prevent serious consequences such as permanent nerve paresthesia, numbness and discomfort following wisdom tooth removal but these also help guide and assist the clinician in removal of exact amount of bone removal around roots where needed.
-CBCT or cone beam x rays are necessary for most lower tooth extractions unless the tooth is already loose and can be visualized in the mouth.
+In conclusion, 3D Xrays and CBCT help prevent serious consequences such as permanent nerve paresthesia, numbness and discomfort following wisdom tooth removal.
+Cone beam xrays also help guide and assist the clinician help determine the location of roots where extractions are needed.
+CBCT or cone beam x rays are necessary for most lower extractions unless the tooth is already loose and can be visualized in the mouth.

 A treatment that is very helpful in better wisdom teeth and implant surgery healing is PRF in implants and wisdom teeth.
 CBCT cone beam scan necessary – yes to protect your nerves and arteries.